marios-pz/darknet-eshop-demo/README.md

 ### Disclaimer
-The project was an exercise for Uni.\n
+The project was an exercise for Uni.<br>
 I've decided to turn it as a template for DevOps practise.